Mienjung97/Number_guesser_PP2/README.md

 ## Idea
 - The idea for this webpage was to create a number guessing game that shows how hard it is to get multiple right guesses in a row.
 First, I thought about creating a lotto game (odds: 1 in 49, 6 times to win), but there a highscore higher than 1 would have been unlikely.
 ## Site Aims
-- The website aims to show how hard it is, to guess multiple random outcomes in an easy and optainable way.
+- The website aims to show how hard it is, to guess multiple random outcomes in an easy and obtainable way.
 ## Target Audience
 - Anyone who is interested in testing their luck against the odds.
 ## Site Goals
-- The goal was to create two games, one game with the odds of one in two, symbolizing a coin toss, and one game with the odds of one in six, illustrating the odds of rolling a die.
+- The goal was to create two games, one game with the odds of one in two, symbolizing a coin toss, and one game with the odds of one in six, representing the odds of rolling a die.

 [Back to top](<#contents>)